archit-sahay/Kuzuma/README.md

-Certainly!
-Here's the complete README in Markdown format for your interactive resume backend project:

----

 # Kuzuma – Interactive Resume Backend

 Kuzuma is a backend application designed to power an interactive resume platform.
 It facilitates real-time communication and stores conversational data, enabling dynamic and engaging user experiences.